 (0).
 ARAB STREET & HAJI LANE | 9.00 AM – 9.50 AM

 Always start with a good and hearty breakfast!
 Many food stalls are available in Arab Street, serving Chinese, Malay, Indian, and even Indonesian breakfast from 7 AM.
-I personally love a warm portion of martabak and teh tarik at Singapore Zam Zam restaurant.
+I personally love a warm portion of martabak and teh tarik at Singapore Zam Zam Restaurant.
 From there, walk leisurely along Haji Lane with its lovely murals and picturesque facades.
 Stores and cafes are still closed in the morning (mostly open around noon), exactly why I love being here at these hours just to stroll along, snap pictures, and feel inspired.

 (1) NATIONAL LIBRARY OF SINGAPORE | 10.00 AM (open) – 11.00 AM

 A 10-minute walk from Haji Lane, you’ll reach the National Library of Singapore.
 Why, a library should be in the picture when we’re talking about a literary walk, shouldn’t it?
-Moreover, we’re talking about a 16-storey library, with gardens in the building that offered a good view of the city: the Courtyard on Level 5, and the Retreat on Level 10.
+Moreover, we’re talking about a 16-story library, with gardens in the building that offered a good view of the city: the Courtyard on Level 5, and the Retreat on Level 10.
 The collections of books go without saying.
 Find out if there are any exhibitions on the day of your visit.

 (2).
 BRAS BASAH COMPLEX – 11.02 AM – 12.00 PM

-Only 2-minute walk from the Library, the upper floor of Bras Basah Complex is full of ‘oldies’ small bookshops selling rare and antique books, second-hand books, comic books, and many more.
+Only a 2-minute walk from the Library, the upper floor of Bras Basah Complex is full of ‘oldies’ small bookshops selling rare and antique books, second-hand books, comic books, and many more.
 Book display and shelving may not be their thing (love chaotic bookshops!), but they may hide that one gem you’re looking for!
 Just ask the shopkeeper if you have a particular book in mind.
 Amazingly, they would remember whether they have the book, and where they shelf it!
 This is my go-to place to hunt for South Asian books & literature.
 Find Basheer Graphic Books (#04-19) if you’re into graphic design books: from typography, branding, animation, fashion, architecture, interior design, and many more.

 (3a).
 THE BOOK CAFE – 12.30 PM – 1.20 PM*

-*) If you choose this route, you’ll have to go for a 21-minute walk afterwards to our next destination.
+*) If you choose this route, you’ll have to go for a 21-minute walk afterward to our next destination.
 If you choose the other route below, the distance to our next destination is only 3-minute away.

 This could be your first option for early lunch.
-Around 29-minute walk from Bras Basah Complex, The Book Cafe is surrounded by bookshelves (love!), and comfortable sofas are plenty!
+Around a 29-minute walk from Bras Basah Complex, The Book Cafe is surrounded by bookshelves (love!), and comfortable sofas are plenty!
 Time to cool off and check your book-list.
 Do you have everything you’re looking for?
 (Plus, after walking that far, you must be really hungry now!)

 (3b).
 MAXWELL FOOD CENTRE | 12.30 PM – 1.35 PM

 Maxwell Food Centre could be your second option for lunch—if you’d prefer hawker stalls rather than a cafe-like establishment.
 You may want to try Tian Tian chicken rice, Huang Ji wonton noodles, or Fuzhou oyster cake.
-It’s a 28-minute walk from Bras Basah complex, and you may think it’s quite far, but here comes the plus point: the location is only 3-minute away from our next stop!
+It’s a 28-minute walk from Bras Basah complex, and you may think it’s quite fair, but here comes the plus point: the location is only 3-minute away from our next stop!

 (4).
 ANN SIANG HILL – 1.40 PM – 2.00 PM

-After 21-minute walk from The Book Cafe (burn those calories!) or just a 3-minute stroll from Maxwell Food Centre, you’ll arrive in Ann Siang Hill.
+After a 21-minute walk from The Book Cafe (burn those calories!) or just a 3-minute stroll from Maxwell Food Centre, you’ll arrive in Ann Siang Hill.
 It’s a lovely stretch where you’ll find many concept stores with curated goods as well as Instagram-able cafes.
-The buildings around this area look beautiful in pastel colours.
+The buildings around this area look beautiful in pastel colors.
 After Haji Lane in the morning, this could be your afternoon dose of inspired walking!

 (5).
 LITTERED WITH BOOKS – 2.05 PM – 3.15 PM

 Only 5-minute away, you’ll stumble upon Littered with Books, a beautiful bookstore with special sections for travel and culinary books in the attic; and a section for books about writing & writers downstairs.
 Couches are provided here and there, so you can flip the pages of your book leisurely.
-What I love the most is the hand-written notes glued by the owner on each shelves, giving you recommendations on certain titles to read and why you may find them interesting!
+What I love the most is the hand-written notes glued by the owner on each shelf, giving you recommendations on certain titles to read and why you may find them interesting!